 2. Polyester Blackout Curtains

-These Sleep Well polyester curtains do not guarantee no flame retardants, but they do claim no chemical fabric coatings.
+Sleep Well company that makes polyester curtains does not guarantee no flame retardants, but they do claim no chemical fabric coatings.
 They are 100% polyester and free of PVC.
 They are washable.
-You can remove that new fabric smell by washing.
+You can remove that new fabric smell by washing them.
 Some have reported these having no smell and others more sensitive still can pick up the new fabric smell.

 3. 100% Blackout Shades